 Venus Flytraps should always feature in any carnivorous plant garden.
 They're beautiful, unique and arouse a lot of curiosity.....especially with the kids!

-During winter Venus Flytraps go into a sleep or dormancy mode.
+During winter they go into sleep or dormancy mode.
 This is where they stop producing new traps and just chill out.
-There are good reasons why Venus Flytraps go dormant and they are.....
+There are good reasons why Venus Flytraps go dormant and these are…..

 A bit of knowledge goes a long way - So hopefully I've made it clearer about the life cycle of Venus Flytraps and the way they look in winter is absolutely normal.
 With this knowledge you now won't think there's something wrong with your plant or even worse ....throw it out!
 Venus Flytraps are in fact perennials and will reward you with fresh new traps year after year.